Hassan126a/privateLP/scenario.md

-title: Golang Scenario Test HN
+title: Hn First Scenario In Golang
-description: Learn how Golang loops works and how it's different from other programming languages.
+description: Learn how Golang works and how it's different from other programming languages.
-time: 20 minutes
+time: 30 minutes
 level: beginner
 steps:
 - step1.md